FuelLabs/sway-libs/sway_libs/src/string/README.md

 ## Getting Started

 In order to use the `String` library it must be added to the Forc.toml file and then imported into your Sway project.
-To add Sway-libs as a dependency to the Forc.toml in your project, please see the [source README.md](../../../README.md).
+To add Sway-libs as a dependency to the Forc.toml in your project, please see the [README.md](../../../README.md).

 ```rust
 use sway_libs::string::String;